|

 - Bucket Company, 28 men

-His report excludes the newly renamed Rescue Steam Fire Engine Company No.
+His report excluded the newly renamed Rescue Steam Fire Engine Company No.

-1. Duties of the Bucket Company include supply the engine companies with water
+1. Duties of the Bucket Company included supply the engine companies with water

 at fires.
 (January 26, 1870)stan(d)29jan80

-Rescue Steam Fire Engine Company receives charter from General Assembly.
+Rescue Steam Fire Engine Company received charter from General Assembly.

 Charter members include: